AliHadi-RAI/Gandharan-Avatar-Generation/README.md

 📂 Project Structure

 - **Gandhara_Project.ipynb**
   The main Colab notebook containing all code, examples, and step‑by‑step instructions.
-- **config.yaml**
-  Style and tone settings (e.g. pacing, historical references, language richness).
 - **requirements.txt**
   List of Python dependencies required to run the notebook.
 - **scripts/**